vmware-nsx/eval-docs/docs/2-Installation.md

 ---
 ---

 ### Installation of NSX-T
 xxx To Do

+xxx Add picture with NSX in ESXi + IP@ of everything (Mgt ESXi + NSX-Mgr Mgt + ESXi-TEP + Edge Node)

-- Download NSX Manager OVA [download link xxx]
+- Download of NSX Manager OVA [download link xxx]
-- Deploy NSX-T Manager on ESXi
+- Deployment of NSX-T Manager
+- Register NSX to vCenter
+- ESXi Host Preparation
--
+  - Uplink Profile Creation
+  - Installion of NSX in ESXi
+- Deployement of Edge Node (not required for the "Security only" tests)
+  - Creation of VDS Port Group "All VLAN"
+  - Installtion of NSX Edge Node